How Do I Stop A Panic Attack?!

 How to Stop a Panic Attack Using Two Evidence-Based Therapies

 Panic attacks can feel terrifying—like something is deeply wrong with your body or mind.
 Your heart races, breathing becomes shallow, thoughts spiral, and a sense of dread takes over.
-But the good news is: you're not alone, and there are effective ways to manage and stop a panic attack using therapeutic tools from both Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+But the good news is: you're not alone, and there are effective ways to manage and stop a panic attack using therapeutic tools.

-In this post, we’ll break down how you can blend the best of CBT and ACT to regain control when panic strikes.
+In this post, we’ll break down how you can regain control when panic strikes.

 Panic attacks often escalate because people interpret their symptoms—racing heart, dizziness, shortness of breath—as signs of something dangerous (like a heart attack or losing control).
 CBT teaches us to challenge these catastrophic interpretations.